scran_variances

 nNumber of genes.

 [out]outputPointer to an array of length n.
-On output, this is filled with true if the gene is to be retained and false otherwise.
+On output, the i-th entry is true if the i-th gene is to be retained and false otherwise.

 optionsFurther options.